 The people featured on this podcast are real and their stories are still a work in progress.
 If you are dealing with a mental health struggle, we want you to know that you’re not alone.
 We hope that you engage with us as well as family, friends and medical professionals who can help you on your journey of improved mental health.

 1 in 5 Canadians will struggle with their mental health this year.
 Many suffer silently, which means there’s a lot of conversations going unspoken.
 Sharing and openness can invite healing and restoration, but it can only happen within a trusting, safe environment and relationship.
 If you know there’s an unspoken conversation between you and a close friend or family member, we want to help.
 We’ve provided a simple guide to help you welcome that unspoken conversation.
 Throughout the year we also host events that are geared towards inspiring and facilitating these crucial conversations.
-In May 2017, Jordan had the honour of being interviewed on the 700 Club Canada about his personal journey that led to the launch of The Unspoken Conversation.

 Have you ever had a season or situation that seems hopeless?
 The solution seems so far away and you doubt it will ever come.
 Sadly the answer is yes for many if not all people.
 Jordan Berta partnered with Greg Sykes to write a song that speaks to the hope that can come our way, sometimes that hope is calling us to wait.